Golding Bird: Life and career

 Diagnosed with heart disease by his brother in 1848 or 1849, Bird was forced to stop work.
 By 1850, however, he was again working as hard as ever and had extended his practice so much that he needed to move to a larger house in Russell Square.
-But in 1851, acute rheumatism led Bird to take an extended holiday with his wife in Tenby, where he pursued investigations in botany, marine fauna and cave life as pastimes.
+In 1851, acute rheumatism led Bird to take an extended holiday with his wife in Tenby, where he pursued investigations in botany, marine fauna and cave life as pastimes.
 These long summer breaks were repeated in 1852 and 1853 at Torquay and Tenby.
 Even on holiday, his fame caused him to receive many requests for consultations.
 In 1853, he purchased an estate, St Cuthbert, for his retirement in Tunbridge Wells, but it needed some work, and he could not leave London until June 1854.
 Meanwhile, he continued to see patients, but only in his house, despite seriously deteriorating health.
 He died on 27 October 1854 at St Cuthbert from a urinary tract infection and suffering from kidney stones.
 His early death at 39 may have been due to a combination of lifelong frail health and overwork, which Bird himself knew to be destroying him.
 He is buried in Woodbury Park Cemetery, Tunbridge Wells.

 After his death, Mary instituted the Golding Bird Gold Medal and Scholarship for sanitary science, later named the Golding Bird Gold Medal and Scholarship for bacteriology, which was awarded annually at Guy's teaching hospital.
-The prize was instituted in 1887 and was still being awarded in 1983, although it is no longer a current prize.
+The prize was instituted in 1887 and was still being awarded in 1983, but is no longer given.
 From 1934 onwards, a Golding Bird Gold Medal and Scholarship was also awarded for obstetrics and gynaecology.

-Among the notable recipients of the medal were Nathaniel Ham (1896), Alfred Salter (1897), Russell Brock (1926), John Beale (1945), and D. Bernard Amos (circa 1947–1951).
+Among the recipients of the medal were Nathaniel Ham (1896), Alfred Salter (1897), Russell Brock (1926), John Beale (1945), and D. Bernard Amos (circa 1947–1951).